IBM DS8000 Encryption for Data at Rest, Transparent Cloud Tiering, and Endpoint Security (DS8000 Release 9.2)

 Rate and comment

-The IBM DS8000® supports encryption-capable hard disk drives (HDDs) and flash drives.
-These Full Disk Encryption (FDE) drive sets are used with key management services to allow encryption for data at rest (DAR).
-Use of encryption technology involves several considerations that are critical for you to understand to maintain the security and accessibility of encrypted data.
+The IBM® DS8000® supports encryption-capable drives.
+They are used with key management services (local or external) to allow encryption for data at rest.
+The use of encryption technology involves several considerations that are critical for you to understand to maintain the security and accessibility of encrypted data.